March Lawn & Landscape Tips

 Here are a few lawn and landscape tasks you should tackle this month:

-Spring Lawn Maintenance – Get the mower out and get started.
+Spring Lawn Maintenance – Get the mower out and get it started.
 It is much easier to remove the winter damaged leaf blades before the turf begins to green-up.
 Remember, scalping on the lowest setting isn’t required and isn’t recommended.
 Simply mow the lawn at the height you plan to start the mowing season.

 For most Bermuda lawns, the second setting is recommended.
 For fescue, start on the second or third notch on your mower.